SkUrRiEr/disk-recovery/README.md

 If `<start>` is omitted, `0` is used instead.

-`<end>` should be at least 20% higher than the number of files you expect to recover as inodes include system data structures and directories.
+`<end>` should be at least 20% higher than the number of files you expect to recover as inodes include system data structures, directories and deleted files.
+This number should be high enough that `ils` will complain that it's an invalid inode number.

 #### Mechanism